virtualvoyager367/Adult-Site-Blocklist/.github/ISSUE_TEMPLATE/request-website-added.md

 ---

 ### **Requirements**
-- [] Contains Inappropriate/Addictive Content
+- [x] Contains Inappropriate/Addictive Content
-- [] Website Does NOT have something that you would use for Communication such as Messaging, Phone calls, etc.
+- [x] - Website Does NOT have something that you would use for Communication such as Messaging, Phone calls, etc.

 ### **Website(s)**

 ### **Reason (what is bad about the website)**